weeg/safemail/README.md

 ## How it works?

-Safemail converts the email address to ASCII characters with, the mailto: part as well.
-And reverses the order of the text part of the email.
-This way spam bots are not able to recognize the email address (hopefully :)), however leaving it still functional.
+Safemail replaces the @ and . characters in the href part with random generated texts.
+And changes it back on click.

-The only sideback of this solution is, if you are trying to copy the email address it will be in backward. i.e: moc.elpmaxe@olleh
+It also insterts extra characters on the text part, and replaces the @ and . characters with the correct ASCII codes to make it harder to recognize.

 ## Installation